What does tax evasion actually mean for self-employed people?

 Try not to panic.
 Not all HMRC inquiries mean they suspect evasion—some checks are random or routine.
 Respond to all HMRC communications promptly and honestly, as ignoring them makes everything worse.

 Provide the information they request without being obstructive, which can raise suspicion and increase potential penalties.
-Consider getting professional representation from an accountant or tax adviser who specialises in HMRC investigations.
+Consider getting professional representation from an accountant or tax adviser who specializes in HMRC investigations.

 Keep detailed notes of all communications with HMRC, including dates, times, and what was discussed.
 Be prepared for the process to take time, as tax investigations aren't usually resolved quickly, so patience is important.